Beautiful Towns of Bordeaux

 Sainte-Foy-la-Grande is a very tiny 13th century Bastide town.
 Some arches remain, but in many ways it has a more modern feel than its neighbors.
 A river with a small beach runs through the center of town, and it can be fun to rent a canoe and paddle around.
 You won't find as many attraction as other places, but it can be a nice place to relax in a cafe for an afternoon.

 Eymet is essentially an expat village, which is ironic given that it was originally built in 1270 as a defense against British invasions.
 That has not stopped a ton of UK folk from moving here, and you are now much more likely to hear English than French spoken in town.
 The river is good for a picnic, and the Place Gambetta still has a nice medieval feel to it.

 Enjoy an afternoon of French wine tasting in either the Medoc or St-Emilion wine region on this small-group tour from Bordeaux.
 Visit two wonderful French ...
 Read more

 Join this small-group day trip to the Saint-Emilion and Pomerol wine-making region of France.
 This full-day guided excursion from Bordeaux offers picturesque ...
 Read more

 Duration: 8 hours (approx.)

 Spend a day exploring the French region of St-Emilion by bike, accompanied by a friendly guide.
-From Bordeaux, take a train to St-Emilion, and then cycle to a ...
+From Bordeaux, take a train to the UNESCO-listed village of ...
 Read more

 Duration: 9 hours (approx.)